Macrometacorp/docs/docs/quickstart.md

 Macrometa Global Data Network (GDN) is a geo-distributed, real-time, coordination-free materialized views engine.
 GDN supports multiple data models, making it flexible and compatible with many database types.

 Get started with Macrometa by creating a simple address book.
 This tutorial is Macrometa's version of "Hello, world!"
-It is simplistic by design and demonstrates how you can quickly use our stateful serverless backend to run a globally distributed database with local read-write latencies around 50ms.
+It is simplistic by design and demonstrates how you can quickly use our stateful serverless back-end to run a globally distributed database with local read-write latencies around 50ms.

 ## Prerequisites